NischayaSharma/nmims-assignments/README.md

-# project-euler
+# nmims-assignments
-Solutions to Project Euler problems
+All the assignments and practice codes given to me.